IlMusu/Exproblab_Assignment_2/README.md

 The `motion_controller` node uses the following parameters:
 - /goal_threshold (float) : The distance from goal at which the robot is considered to be arrived at goal.

+The `marker_detector` node uses the following parameters:
+- /markers_count (int) : The number of markers to detect.

 ## 4. RUNNING CODE
 ### Detecting The Markers
 <p align="center">